 Many people fall victim to the false idea that alcohol addiction is easily self-diagnosable and able to be cured.
-Unfortunately, while one may be able to identify that he/she is suffering from an issue involving alcohol, the process of treating the dependency is not easy.
+Unfortunately, while one may be able to identify that he/she is suffering from alcohol abuse, the process of treating the dependency is not easy.
 First and foremost, this is a condition that cannot be cured.
-This is a chronic disease that can last for years or be lifelong.
+This is a chronic disease that can last for years or a lifetime.
 The fact that there is no cure can be both shocking and discouraging, however, it’s important to note that hundreds of thousands of Americans are in the same boat when it comes to alcohol addiction.
 We need to remove the stigma behind Alcohol Use Disorders (AUD) as a sign of weakness and recognize it for what is truly is – a disease.

 Roughly 6.6% of the adult population in the US reports heavy alcohol consumption and one in four people report at least one episode of binge drinking (Campos, 2018).
 According to the Centers for Disease Control and Prevention (CDC) defines binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams percent or above.
 Generally, this means five or more drinks consumed by men or four or more drinks consumed by women in about two hours (CDC, 2019).
 Questions that can be asked to help determine if someone is suffering from an alcohol disorder include:

 - Have your alcohol consumption habits affected your personal or professional life in a negative way?